 Take and enjoy them all!
 Graphene has the ability to improve sex life as well.
 THE Condoms made with graphene, under study for over 5 years (research is a bit slow despite substantial funds, including those of the Bill and Melinda Gates Foundation) can be incredibly subtle and give a feeling of absolute absence, and at the same time super safe (they simply cannot break).

 Given its totally waterproof nature, it is clear that a layer of graphene paint it can be used to prevent corrosion and rust for life.
 Researchers have shown that fiberglass or copper lids coated with graphene perfectly contain even the most corrosive acids in the world.

-The bright walls they could replace other light sources thanks to the development of technologies capable of making ultra-thin screens.
+The bright walls they could replace other light sources thanks to the development of technologies capable of creating ultra-thin screens.
 This sort of "bright wallpaper" would have a better diffusion and a much lower consumption.

-"Using graphene instead of traditional metal electrodes will make the components easier to recycle and environmentally friendly," says Nathaniel Robinson of Linköping University, where the research is based.
+'Using graphene instead of traditional metal electrodes will make the components easier to recycle and environmentally friendly,' says Nathaniel Robinson of Linköping University, where the research is based.

 To technology fanatics who feel at one with their devices, I would say that everything is yet to come: research on graphene will lead to experiments of total integration with our biological systems.
-Long story short: completely unnoticeable graphene devices implanted in ours can read into our nervous system or communicate on a cellular level.
+Long story short: totally unnoticeable graphene devices implanted in ours can read into our nervous system or communicate on a cellular level.
 Imagine what it will be like to monitor your sports performance: other than pedometer.